 To illustrate the concept of the Johari window model in a better way, let us go through the following example;

-An organisation employees new personnel ‘A’, seeing a specific skill set in him.
+An organization employees new personnel ‘A’, seeing a specific skill set in him.

-‘A’ being new to the company as well as to the team is unfamiliar with the team, the organisation and the working.
-This leads to a shrunk arena and the blind area whereas the hidden area and the unknown area is vast.
+‘A’ being new to the company as well as to the team, is unfamiliar with people, organization and working.
+This leads to a shrunk arena and the blind area, whereas the hidden field and the unknown region is vast.
 Let us see its representation on the Johari window:

-This ultimately expands the arena or the open area, and decreases the hidden area as well as the unknown area as shown in the below Johari window:
+This ultimately expands the arena or the open area, and decreases the hidden field as well as the unknown area as shown in the below Johari window: